Modernization of the data platform: What does it mean?

 Here are six issues you should consider as indicators to modernize your platform

-Database developers struggling to co-ordinate development across large or geographically dispersed teams.
+- Database developers struggle to coordinate development across large or geographically dispersed teams.

 Four benefits for your business upon modernizing the data platform

-Improved security for yours and your client’s data
+- Improved security for your and your client’s data

-You will gain real-time analysis with the help of data warehouse and big data solutions that scale on-demand
+- You will gain real-time analysis with the help of a data warehouse and big data solutions that scale on-demand

 Getting Started on Data platform modernization: Modernization Framework